Theory, Governing Organization, and Strategy

 What I am proposing is that the same Anthropologists' logic and methods used for the study of Comparative Religion, Cross-cultural Linguistics, Archeology, Cultures and Societies can also be used for the study of Comparative Art.
 Anthropologists have just as legitimate a place at the table for studying Art as do Art Historians.

 I further believe that the grand changes in Art over time can only be correctly understood by considering changes that occurred outside of Art, not just the changes that came from within.
 This requires an interdisciplinary approach that Anthropology can provide.
 Therefore, employing the objective approach of the Anthropologist, not the subjective approach of the Art Historian, what might the Anthropologist have to say about the enormous number and diversity of paintings that have been produced over the years?
 The answer might surprise you.

 There was a sudden explosion of paintings that began in Western Culture around the middle of the fifteenth century.
 The explosion ended up lasting for more than half a millennium.
 This is a period that can truly be called The Golden Age of Painted Pictures.
-This Golden Age is commonly divided into two major segments: The Era of the Old Masters, and the more recent Era of Modern Art.
-These, of course, are often then further divided into many more subsets.
+This Golden Age is commonly divided into two major segments: the Old Masters and Modern Art?
+These, of course, are then further divided into many more subsets.